-The directors believe that the company has adequate financial resources to continue in operation for the foreseeable future and accordingly the annual financial statements have been prepared on a going concern basis.
-The directors have satisfied themselves that the company is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements regardless of the worldwide COVID-19 pandemic.
-The directors are not aware of any new material changes that may adversely impact the company.
-The directors are also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the company.
+The trustees believe that the trust has adequate financial resources to continue in operation for the foreseeable future and accordingly the annual financial statements have been prepared on a going concern basis.
+The trustees have satisfied themselves that the trust is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
+The trustees are not aware of any new material changes that may adversely impact the trust.
+The trustees are also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the trust.

-6. Auditors
+7. Auditors

-Hudson Accounting continued in office as auditors for the trust for 2021.
+Hudson Accounting continued in office as auditors for the trust for 2025.